Clean Heating and Cooling

 Commonwealth Woodstove Change-Out

-This program is currently closed to new applications.
 Old wood stoves manufactured before 1988 generate between 5 and 20 times as much soot and dust as modern wood and pellet stoves.
 This soot, or “particulate,” may cause serious lung and heart conditions.
 Modern stoves also use about 33 percent less wood to produce the same amount of heat.

 - Must replace an existing, non-EPA certified woodstove